 This is only information you'll get from talk radio and a few of us on the Fox News channel.

-And talk and uh honestly, and a few conservative publications.
+And honestly, and a few conservative publications.

-By the way, did you notice that our old friend uh John Kasich is now going to be speaking at the DNC convention?
+By the way, did you notice that our old friend John Kasich is now going to be speaking at the DNC convention?

 And he says nobody can tell him how to define conservatism.